sosson97/CITD4_exercise_correction_pad/docs/weekly_goals.md

 # Weekly Goals

 ## 4: 09.24 - 10.01
+### TO DO
 - [X] Order HWs
 - [ ] Install Rasberry Pi OS
 - [ ] Install the pose estimiation implementation on Rasberry Pi
 - [ ] Run a demo capturing human pose on Rasberry Pi

+### Reports
+- Inverstigating several demonstrations of computer vision project on Rasberry Pi, I found my project to be more challenging than I thought.
+It seems to require heavy optimization or networking implementation.
+- The problem comes from the fact that GPU embedded in Rasberry Pi(Broadcom Video Core) is not CUDA compatible.
+It means widely used deep learning frameworks, such as PyTorch, TensorFlow, are not able to support Rasberry Pi to make inference using GPU naturally.
+Without GPU support, almost every(at least all implementations I've found so far) pose estimiation show impractical performance, less than 1 fps.
+- Some implementations demonstrated high-fps real time pose estimation using Rasberry Pi but they didn't reveal how they achived such high fps.
+I found a comment which said that they implemented a software using Video Core instruction set to enable high performance deep learning on rasberry Pi.
+This team didn't also explain how exactly they made it.
+- So, here I suggest two solutions for this issue.
+    - Modify existing implementations to use Video Core in Rasberry Pi.
+This is a kind of code optimization job, which soudns fun.
+But it requires studying Video Core python API and I might have to implement wrapper functions for PyTorch.
+That's a quite tough job.
+    - Use networking.
+The pipeline is as follows.
+First, Rasberry Pi captures a video and send it to server computer which is a high performance GPU-available PC using networking.
+Second, server computer make inference in real time.
+Third, send the numerical information of 2D joint position back to Rasberry Pi using network.
+Fourth, Rasberry Pi draws 2D joint position on the video in real time and give an user a feedback based on 2D joint position.